18 volt Cordless Drill

 heard that they tend to make noise in high winds, sag over time, and sometimes end up with leaves and twigs trapped

 underneath.
-Mark has a very wide squeegy he uses to get the water off, a broom for the leaves and branches, and a
+Mark has a telescoping brush he uses to get the water off, a broom for the leaves and branches, and a

 California Duster and/or broom for the dust.
 Getting up on the roof before each move is also useful for checking out all the